modcommunity/how-to-install-mods-in-fallout-4-for-pc/README.md

 * [LOOT - Load Order Optimizer](https://loot.github.io/)
 * [Fallout 4 Modding Subreddit](https://www.reddit.com/r/FalloutMods/)

-This guide will be updated over time.
-Found an error or have feedback?
-Let us know!
+This guide will be updated and improved on over time.
+If you see any improvements that can be made, please feel free to reach out!